carlmontanari/nornsible/README.md

 - Add integration testing for inventory bits.
 - Fix/add logging -- ensure inventory logs to nornir log as per usual, but also create a nornsible log for all nornsible "stuff".
 - Investigate adding a `-C` flag for check mode -- would likely only be able to support netmiko/napalm tasks... not sure best way to do this but would be a nice feature!
+- Investigate adding a retry wrapper.
+Would need to clear failed hosts before retrying tasks.
+Easily done in normal nornir stuff directly, but could be nice to have here.